+• Explanation of variances by project An analysis of a distributor's capital expenditure performance for the DSP's historical period.
+This should include an explanation of variances by investment or category, including that of actuals versus the OEB-

-- Explanation of variances by project or category, including that of actuals versus the OEB-approved amounts for the applicant's last OEB-approved CoS or Custom IR application and DSP, if available - For capital projects that have a project life cycle greater than one year, the proposed accounting treatment, including the treatment of the cost of funds for construction work-in-progress
+- For capital projects An analysis of a distributor's capital expenditures for the DSP's forecast period.
+For capital investments that have a project life cycle greater than one year, the proposed accounting treatment, including the treatment of the cost of funds for construction work-in-progress. - An analysis of capital expenditures in the DSP's forecast period as compared to the historical period.